Creating Safer Neighbourhoods one block at a time.

 Block Watch volunteers report suspicious activity to each other and to the police.
 A Break and Enter can be prevented if criminals know that there are watchful neighbours!

 Neighbourhoods with an active Block Watch show a significant decrease in crime in their area.
-Past results have shown a 60% decrease in crime!
 Other benefits include:

-- Increased communication between the police and the public.
+- Increased communication between your neighbours and police.

 - A sense of community and safety in your neighbourhood.